llm-edge/hal-9100/README.md

 **Code coming soon - cleaning up**

 ## Overview
-The Open Source Assistants API enables building AI assistants within applications using models, tools, and knowledge to respond to user queries.
+The Open Source Assistants API enables building AI assistants within applications using **Open Source** models or **other AI providers than OpenAI**, tools, and knowledge to respond to user queries.
 This API is in beta, with continuous enhancements and support for various tools.

 ### Key Features
 - **Code Interpreter**: Runs Python code in a sandboxed environment.